 The Company manages its foreign exchange risk against its functional currency, which is presented in Pounds Sterling.
-Foreign exchange arises when future commercial transactions or recognised assets and liabilities are denominated in a currency that is not the entity's functional currency.
-This applies both to assets and liabilities held directly by AEL.
+Foreign exchange risk arises when future commercial transactions or recognised assets and liabilities are denominated in a currency that is not the entity's functional currency.
+This applies both to assets and liabilities held directly by the Company.

-The Company's material market risk exposures are concentration risk due to intra-group loans and the exposure of its predominantly fixed rate corporate bond investment portfolio to spread risk.
+The Company's material market risk exposures are concentration risk due to intra-group loans and the exposure of its fixed rate corporate bond investment portfolio to spread risk.

-The Company invests primarily in fixed rate government and corporate bonds, money market deposits and cash.
-The Company has limited appetite for investments in equities and complex investments such as derivatives.
+The Company invests primarily in fixed rate government and corporate bonds and money market deposits.
+The Company has limited appetite for investments in equities and no appetite for complex investments such as derivatives.
 By investing in assets where the risk can be properly identified, the Company fulfils the Prudent Person principle.